ucr-hpcc/hpcc-spack/docs/README.md

 More reading on the Spack spec syntax can be found in their documentation: https://spack.readthedocs.io/en/latest/spec_syntax.html

 If the spec listed is acceptable, then it can be installed using `spack install PACKAGE`.
 Modifiers can be added to speed up compilation, eg `spack install -p4 -j16 PACKAGE` to install up to 4 packages in parallel, using up to 16 cores per package.
-Module files should also automatically be generated for newly installed packages.
+Module files will also automatically be generated for newly installed packages.
 This is thanks to the configuration file at `spack/etc/spack/modules.yaml`.

-# TODO: Finish below

-## Installation Problems
+## Common Installation Problems

-#TODO
-- File name too long
-	- Change config:build_stage:: to "/tmp/${user}" for shorter path name
-- Change build_type to Release instead of RelWithDebInfo (eg. llvm throws errors compiling with RelWithDebInfo, probably isnt too important that it's compiled w/ debug though)
+### Filename Too Long
+I've encountered issues where the file path has been too long for some tools to handle.
+In this case, the build directory will likely need to be changed.
+Within spack's `config.yaml` file, the `config:build_stage::` variable can be changed to "/tmp/${user}" which should allow for a shorter path name.
+The `/tmp` directory is significantly smaller than scratch, so be sure to revert this change after installing.

 ### Compiler Versions

 Sometimes when installing packages, compilation problems can arise.
 The problem I see most often is that the software needs a newer (or older) version of gcc.
 For example, gcc 15 changes a handful of things so older packages can't be compiled with it.
-The correct thing would be to submit a update to the Spack packages with a newer version or a patch to allow it to compile.
-The easier solution would just be to use a different compiler.
-Using a different version of GCC can be done as follows:
+The correct thing would be to submit a update to the Spack packages with a newer version, patch to allow it to compile, and/or a conflict with the problematic gcc versions(s), though the easier solution would just be to use a different compiler.
+Using a different version of GCC (eg. 12) can be done as follows:

 ```
-#TODO: Confirm this is how different compiler versions are used
-spack install PACKAGENAME %gcc@14.1  # Replace 14.1 with whatever other versions are available
+spack install PACKAGENAME %gcc@12
 ```

-If a certain piece of software, but some dependency needs a different version, you can specify multiple different compilers using:
+If a certain piece of software needs a different version than it's dependency, you can specify multiple different compilers using:
 ```
 spack install PKGA %gcc@X.X.X ^PKGB %gcc@Y.Y.Y
 ```